-With no keel to worry about, a catamaran is a perfect choice for those wishing to anchor closer to the shore in the shallower waters of La Maddalena, a gorgeous spot for snorkelling and swimming.
+With no keel to worry about, a Sardinia crewed catamaran rental is the perfect choice for those wishing to anchor closer to the shore in the shallower waters of La Maddalena Archipelago, a gorgeous spot for snorkelling and swimming.
 You also benefit from more space and stability, making it extremely comfortable overnight, even when there is a slight breeze.

-Sardinia is a great location for bareboat charters thanks to the diverse range of adventures and private expeditions you can take your private vessel on.
+A bareboat rental in Sardinia is a guaranteed success thanks to the diverse range of adventures and private expeditions you can take your private vessel on.
 With such close proximity to Corsica, it's certainly not out of the question to board in either Portisco or Olbia and visit the impressive cliff town of Bonifacio during your voyage.
 The Costa Smeralda, as well as the famous Spaggia Rosa, are destinations that are best seen close up in their full beauty.
 Chartering bareboat gives you the opportunity to do just that.